 Data exchanges for studies such as the Ten-Year Network Development Plan (TYNDP) and Regional Investment Plans demand a high degree of coordination and consistency.
 Various types of data are also required for other common TSO studies and the network codes’ common grid models exchanges.

-All these require for TSOs, third parties and service providers to use commonly agreed and compatible data exchange formats, in our case standards based on the IEC Common Information Model (CIM).
+All these require for TSOs, third parties and service providers to use commonly agreed and compatible data exchange formats, in our case specifications based on the IEC Common Information Model (CIM).

 Developing CIM Standards

-ENTSO-E runs interoperability tests on a yearly basis to demonstrate the interoperability of its CIM standard and the IEC standards, and to support CIM development for both grid models and market exchanges.
+ENTSO-E runs interoperability tests to demonstrate the interoperability of its CIM specifications and the IEC standards, and to support CIM development for both grid models and market exchanges.
 The experience gained from developing and implementing the standard directly contributes to future network code development as data exchange processes are part of several network codes.